adibirzu/mcp-oci/docs/index.md

 # MCP OCI Documentation

-This documentation mirrors the AWS MCP Docusaurus structure.
-See design guidelines at https://github.com/awslabs/mcp/blob/main/DESIGN_GUIDELINES.md.
+This documentation follows MCP best practices and FastMCP framework guidelines.
+See MCP protocol at https://modelcontextprotocol.io/ and FastMCP at https://gofastmcp.com/.

 Workflow at a glance
 - Install and verify: `make setup && mcp-oci doctor --profile DEFAULT --region us-phoenix-1`